NathanKr/React/common_ui/drop_down_menu/README.md

 </ul>

 <h2>Features</h2>
-<li>the menu is composed of button as menu title and list of link based component</li>
+<li>the menu is composed of span as menu title and list of link based component</li>
 <li>link based component e.g. DefaultListItem is passed as render props </li>
 <li>hover over menu title will show the menu. hiding is also done nicely</li>
 <li>attractive ui</li>